 - (c) Replacement shall be implemented through on-site replacement, and/or off-site replacement. - (1) Replacement trees shall be installed at a minimum size equal to that of a fifteen (15) gallon specimen tree, or a smaller size if supported by the Tree Preservation Management Plan, in accordance with the Tree Manual.
-The Director may, in lieu of this requirement, require the substitution of larger container specimens for each Protected Tree to be replaced, where, in its opinion, substitution is supported by the Tree Preservation Management Plan. - (2) Advanced coordination with a nursery specializing in native-plant propagation is recommended at the start of a project to ensure sufficient quantities of the replacement species are available. - (3) All Replacement Trees shall be in good health and will be visually inspected for damage, such as canker, other pests/pathogens, and girdling or circling of roots.
+The Director may, in lieu of this requirement, require the substitution of larger container specimens for each Protected Tree to be replaced, where, in its opinion, substitution is supported by the Tree Preservation Management Plan. - (2) Advanced coordination with a nursery specializing in native-plant propagation is recommended at the start of a project to ensure sufficient quantities of the replacement species are available. - (3) All Replacement Trees shall be in good health and shall be visually inspected for damage, such as canker, other pests/pathogens, and girdling or circling of roots.

 Refer to Tree Manual for further details on how to select a healthy tree. - (4) The health of any tree which is identified for temporary stockpiling or to be transplanted from its location to another shall be guaranteed for the Replacement Tree Monitoring Period.
 Recommendations for preserving tree health and minimizing damage during construction can be found in the Tree Manual.
 Replacement trees and subsequent replacement trees, if applicable, shall be replaced if decline in tree health occurs to fulfill the entire Replacement Tree Monitoring Period. - (5) If the property owner is unable to fulfill all replacement requirements within the subject property, the balance of the number of physical trees may be installed at a mutually agreed upon off-site location in an incorporated or unincorporated area within the County of Orange.
-Property owner will include provisions for off-site tree replacement within the Tree Preservation Management Plan and agreement with applicable parties to be approved by the Director. - (6) If the property owner fulfills all tree replacement requirements within the subject property and, if feasible, is able to install additional Protected Trees on the subject property, the property owner may request one of two incentives: (1) a front, or side, or rear setback reduction of up to 15 percent (15%) for a single structure, or (2) an increase in the maximum floor area of up to five hundred (500) square feet beyond the otherwise allowed maximum as established in the Zoning Code for an Accessory Dwelling Unit (ADU) or guesthouse on the subject property.
+Property owner shall include provisions for off-site tree replacement within the Tree Preservation Management Plan and agreement with applicable parties to be approved by the Director. - (6) If the property owner fulfills all tree replacement requirements within the subject property and voluntarily installs additional Protected Trees on the subject property, the property owner may request one of two (2) incentives: (1) an increase in the maximum floor area up to one hundred fifty (150) square feet beyond the otherwise allowed maximum pursuant to State law for an accessory dwelling unit; or (2) an increase in the maximum floor area up to three hundred (300) square feet beyond the otherwise allowed maximum pursuant to 7-9-91 "Guesthouses," for a guesthouse on the subject property.